-The OpenIMU335RI gives users the ability to set the axes orientation by selecting which axis aligns with the base axes as well as the sign.
+The MTLT335 gives users the ability to set the axes orientation by selecting which axis aligns with the base axes as well as the sign.
 The only constraint is the axes must conform to a right-hand definition.
-The specific selections are provided in Table 45.
+The available settings are described in Section 8.4.
+The specific selections are provided in Table 85.
 The default setting is (+Ux, +Uy, +Uz).